remo-rcm/pyremo/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `cordex` for local development.
+Here's how to set up `pyremo` for local development.

 Forking
 ~~~~~~~